rhdodds/warp3d/README.md

 2. This web site on GitHub is used by system developers to update and maintain the software and documentation including all source code, development tools, verification suites.

 Most WARP3D users will never need to use this web site (GitHub).
-If you want to have the most up-to-date source code, documentation, etc. see the Source tab above.
+If you want to have the most up-to-date source code, documentation, etc. you may clone this repository.
 This will not include ready-to-run executables.
 You will need to have the (free) git software for distributed source control management tool. git runs on all platforms.
 To create a clone of the current development (but working) WARP3D system version, use the following command (in a bash shell on Linux and OS X).
 Choose any name you want for the directory to hold the clone (below uses warp3d) git clone https://github.com/rhdodds@gmail.com/warp3d